ShaunCurtis/Blazr.BaseData/readme.md

 1. It contains no data.
 That all resides in `WeatherForecastListViewService`.
 2. It constructs a query and passes that to the view to get the data.
 3. It registers a handler with the notification service to update the display.
-It does'

 ```csharp
 @namespace Blazr.App.UI